TechPrimers/techprimers.github.io/content/conferences/conferences.md

 draft: false
 ---
 ## Conferences/Workshops
-List of conferences/workshops which are relevant and useful for Tech enthusiasts and practioners.
+List of conferences/workshops which are relevant and useful for Tech enthusiasts and practitioners.

 ## Table of Contents
 - [August 2020](#august-2020)